Meet our Board of Trustees

 Naureen was Chair of techUK's Central Government Council - a group of senior industry leaders representing views of tech companies to government.
 She is now part of techUK’s Skills and Diversity Council.

-Louise Branch - Staff elected trustee
+Jo Reynolds - Staff elected trustee

-What does digital inclusion mean to Tom?
+What does digital inclusion mean to Jo?